to view an animated version of this procedure.

 Local anesthesia—the area will be numbedSpinal anesthetic

-—your lower body will be numbed by putting a numbing medicine in your back
+—your lower body will be numbed by putting a numbing medication in your back

-in the knee will be repaired by cutting out some of the cartilage.
+in the knee will be repaired by cutting and removing some of the cartilage.

 Carpal tunnel syndrome